Saturday, November 16, 2024

 A major consideration in the planning was to insure that no planetary encounters occurred near Thanksgiving or Christmas.
 Perhaps the motivation for this restriction was so that members of the public could appreciate a planetary flyby without a major holiday competing for their attention.
 A far more likely reason is that the space agencies did not want hordes of employees having to come to work on December 25 voicing opinions concerning the ancestry or sexual habits of supervisors who would schedule a flyby on Christmas.

-The photo is, of course, of Pluto, the smallest and outermost PLANET in our solar system, and was recently taken by NASA's New Horizons spacecraft.
+The photo is, of course, of Pluto, the smallest and outermost PLANET (up yours, International Astronomical Union!) in our solar system, and was taken by NASA's New Horizons spacecraft.

 No comments: